Gambling Winnings Subject to Tax?

 While the guidelines on when that income becomes taxable are different for various games, the rules read that you must report all winnings.
 That will include any money you win at a physical casino, including an online sportsbook.
 Remember, you can always counter winnings by reporting losses as well.
 Keep your records organized.

-2. Do you have to pay taxes on money you win gambling online?
+2. Do you have to pay taxes on the money you win gambling online?

 Again, the blunt answer is yes.
 Since the federal government, and many state governments for that matter, deem winnings from lotteries or gambling to be more than just good fortune.
 They are income that you generated by actively trying to obtain that money.